FirebaseExtended/angularfire/documentation.md

 that is resolved when the user has been successfully removed on the Firebase servers.

+### $sendPasswordResetEmail(email)

+The `$sendPasswordResetEmail` function sends a password reset email to the specified email address, containing a new, temporary password that the user may use to log in and update their credentials.
+This function returns a promise that is resolved when the email notification has been sent successfully.

 ### Login-related Events

 The following events will be broadcast on `$rootScope` as a result of AngularFire login activity.